lit/lit-element/README.md

   Note, since `render()` is called by `update()` setting properties does not trigger `invalidate()`, allowing property values to be computed and validated.

-  * `finishUpdate(changedProps)` (protected): Called after element DOM has been updated and before the `updateComplete` promise is resolved.
-The `changedProps` argument is an object with keys for the changed properties pointing to their previous values.
-This is an async function which is *awaited* before resolving the `updateComplete` promise.
+  * `finishUpdate(changedProps): Promise?` (protected): Called after element DOM has been updated and before the `updateComplete` promise is resolved.
-  Setting properties in `finishUpdate()` does trigger `invalidate()` and blocks the `updateComplete` promise.
 Implement to directly control rendered DOM.
   Typically this is not needed as `lit-html` can be used in the `render` method to set properties, attributes, and event listeners.
 However, it is sometimes useful for calling methods on rendered elements, for example focusing an input:
   `this.shadowRoot.querySelector('input').focus()`.
+The `changedProps` argument is an object with keys for the changed properties pointing to their previous values.
+If this function returns a `Promise`, it will be *awaited* before resolving the `updateComplete` promise.
+  Setting properties in `finishUpdate()` does trigger `invalidate()` and blocks the `updateComplete` promise.

   * `updateComplete`: Returns a promise which resolves after the element next renders.